ultravioletrs/cocos/test/manual/README.md

 Agent is started automatically in the VM when launched but requires configuration and manifest to be passed by manager.
 Alternatively you can pass configuration using this [simplified script](./agent-config/main.go)

-For attested TLS, you will have to calculate the VM's measurement, which can be done using a tool [sev-snp-measure](https://pypi.org/project/sev-snp-measure/).
+For attested TLS, you will have to calculate the VM's measurement, which can be done using cli.
+This information is also contained in the backend info file.

 ```bash
 # Define the path to the OVMF, KERNEL, INITRD and CMD Kernel line arguments.